-South Shore Line (NICTD) Double Track NWI project construction update
+South Shore Line (NICTD) Double Track NWI Project construction update

-The South Shore Line has given a new update on the South Shore Line Double Track NWI project:
+The following is a construction update for the South Shore Line NWI project:

 GARY- MILLER STATION AREA